 To determine if there were any differences between in total language scores amongst males and females, an independent-samples t-test was used.

 There were 43 male participants and 35 females.
 The distribution of total language scores for males and females were almost similar, and a boxplot analysis revealed that there were no outliers in the data.
 The total language scores for each level of gender were not normally distributed, as shown by Kolmogorov- Smirnov (p <0.05), and the variances were homogeneous, as determined by Levene's test for equality of variances (p = 0.120).
 Further, it was observed that the mean scores of children were not statistically significantly different t (76) = -.729, p =0.468 between males (M=18.43 SD = 3.506) and females (M = 20.86, SD 4.279).
 Consequently, the mean total language scores between males and females were not statistically significant.
-The effect size was found to be small d= 0.169854. in accordance with Chohen’s d guidelines.
+The effect size was found to be small d= 0.169854. in accordance with Cohen’s d guidelines.

 5.2.3 Environments and language scores

 To test the hypothesis that the poor living conditions and low SES conditions were associated with statistically significantly different mean total language scores, an independent t-test was performed.
 As can be seen in Kolmogorov- Smirnov test (p <0.05) test results, the distributions of poor living conditions and low SES conditions were not normal and no outliers were identified in the data when a boxplot was visually assessed.
 There was n=36 poor living conditions and n=37 low SES conditions participants in the study sample.
 The assumptions of homogeneity of variances were tested and satisfied via Levene’s (p = 0.618).
 The independent sample t-test revealed that was not associated with a statistically significant effect, t (71) = -.407, p = 0.685.
 The mean total language score for poor living conditions (M = 20.25, SD = 3.767) is not statistically different from that of low SES conditions (M = 20.62, SD = 4.023).
-Chohen’s d is estimated at 0.
+Cohen’s d is estimated at 0.
 0.094942, which is a small effect size based on Cohen’s (1992 guidelines).

 5.2.2 Environments and language scores